Along the Old Burma Road, overland journey to Myanmar

 Transfer to Nyaun U Airport and flight to Yangon.
 City tour of Yangon with its impressive colonial style buildings, the Chinatown area and the Indian quarter.
 You also pay a visit to the famous Scott Market (except Mondays when the Scott Market is closed).

-The Pagoda is believed to be 2,500 years old and the central stupa in surrounded by dozens of intricately decorated buildings and statues.
+The Pagoda is believed to be 2,500 years old and the central stupa is surrounded by dozens of intricately decorated buildings and statues.
 There are always many Myanmar people praying and making offerings at Shwedagon, and it's a fascinating place to spend time watching the world go by.

 Day 16: YANGON DEPARTURE

 Transfer to the Yangon Airport or connecting program.
+End of your journey along the Old Burma Road from Yunnan to Myanmar.